A Complementary Approach to Incorrectness Typing: Introduction

 In this paper, we present a new two-sided type system which both overcomes these weaknesses and is an interesting type system in its own right.
 As well as certifying that programs cannot go wrong (as usual), the system can also prove that programs cannot go right.
 This latter capacity gives it a similar power to O'Hearn's Incorrectness Logic for first-order imperative programs \cite{ohearn-popl2019}, and Lindahl and Sagonas' Success Types for Erlang \cite{lindahl-sagonas-ppdp2006} (though neither of these have the former capacity).
 Inspired by this connection, we use our system to certify the defectiveness of a number of textbook Erlang examples due to \cite{hebert2013}, including the following program, which \begin{added}is a textbook example used to demonstrate the limitations of Dialyzer's type inference, and which our system can prove to be incorrect\end{added}:

 \begin{added} The reasoning encoded in the typing derivation is roughly as follows.
-The expression in the innermost body of the let, $\someOp\,(\itemTm\,(\atom{count},\,\mathit{tup}))\,(\itemTm,\,(\atom{account},\,\mathit{tup}))$ is guaranteed to crash if \emph{all} of the following are true: \begin{enumerate}[(i)] \item $\someOp$ is a function that requires that its second argument evaluates to an integer \item and, $\itemTm$ is a function that, to return an integer, requires an input that does not reduce to a value of shape $(\atom{account},\,(\atom{give},\,(P,\,Q)))$, unless $Q$ is an integer \item and, $\textit{tup}$ does reduce to a value of shape $(\atom{give},\,(P,\,Q))$, where $Q$ is not an integer. \end{enumerate} Since it is also possible to derive a typing for each of $\someOp$, $\itemTm$ and $\textit{tup}$ that certifies that they \emph{do} satisfy (i), (ii) and (iii), we must conclude that the program as a whole did not evaluate to a value. \end{added}
+The expression in the innermost body of the let, $\someOp\,(\itemTm\,(\atom{count},\,\mathit{tup}))\,(\itemTm,\,(\atom{account},\,\mathit{tup}))$ fails to reduce to a value whenever \emph{all} of the following are true: \begin{enumerate}[(i)] \item $\someOp$ is a function that requires that its second argument evaluates to an integer \item and, $\itemTm$ is a function that, to return an integer, requires an input that \emph{does not} reduce to a value of shape $(\atom{account},\,(\atom{give},\,(P,\,Q)))$ where $Q$ is not an integer \item and, $\textit{tup}$ \emph{does} reduce to a value of shape $(\atom{give},\,(P,\,Q))$ where $Q$ is not an integer. \end{enumerate} Since a typing can be derived for each of $\someOp$, $\itemTm$ and $\textit{tup}$ certifying that they \emph{do} satisfy (i), (ii) and (iii), we must conclude that the innermost body of the let, and therefore the program as a whole does not reduce to a value. \end{added}

 A key new idea in our work is that types should not be limited to describing sets of values, but instead should describe sets of normal forms more generally.
 To motivate this idea, let us make a little more precise what is meant by \emph{going wrong}.
 In general, each type system has its own notion of what it means to go wrong, because type systems have been designed to guarantee various different notions of safety, such as the classical type safety of Milner, memory safety, thread safety and so on.
 However, it seems reasonable to consider safety properties in general, that is, that programs do not reach some kind of \emph{bad state}.